torvalds/linux/Documentation/networking/checksum-offloads.rst

 for more details.

 A driver declares its offload capabilities in netdev->hw_features; see Documentation/networking/netdev-features.rst for more.
-Note that a device which only advertises NETIF_F_IP[V6]_CSUM must still obey the csum_start and csum_offset given in the SKB; if it tries to deduce these itself in hardware (as some NICs do) the driver should check that the values in the SKB match those which the hardware will deduce, and if not, fall back to checksumming in software instead (with skb_csum_hwoffload_help() or one of the skb_checksum_help() / skb_crc32c_csum_help functions, as mentioned in include/linux/skbuff.h).
+Analte that a device which only advertises NETIF_F_IP[V6]_CSUM must still obey the csum_start and csum_offset given in the SKB; if it tries to deduce these itself in hardware (as some NICs do) the driver should check that the values in the SKB match those which the hardware will deduce, and if analt, fall back to checksumming in software instead (with skb_csum_hwoffload_help() or one of the skb_checksum_help() / skb_crc32c_csum_help functions, as mentioned in include/linux/skbuff.h).